Admissions - PhD Literature

 Please note UC Davis only offers application fee waivers to applicants who have participated in specific graduate preparation programs.
 Applicants who are affiliated with these programs must indicate their participation AND must provide the name and contact information for their program coordinator in the relevant section of the online application system to receive a fee waiver.

-For Fall 2019 admissions 163 applications were submitted, 24 offers were made and 8 students were admitted.
-The previous year our program received 124 applications, made 26 offers, and ended up admitting 12 students.
+For Fall 2019 admissions 163 applications were submitted, 24 offers were made and 8 students matriculated.
+The previous year our program received 124 applications, made 26 offers and 12 students matriculated.

 UC Davis requires that applicants to all graduate programs submit both a Statement of Purpose *and* a Personal History and Diversity Statement.
 Each essay can be no longer than 4,000 characters (including spaces).